Joint Coverage Regions: Simultaneous Confidence and Prediction Sets: Abstract

 \section{Abstract}

-We introduce Joint Coverage Regions (JCRs), which unify confidence intervals and prediction regions in frequentist statistics.
+We introduce Joint Coverage Regions, which unify confidence intervals and prediction regions within frequentist statistics.
 Specifically, joint coverage regions aim to cover a pair formed by an unknown fixed parameter (such as the mean of a distribution), and an unobserved random datapoint (such as the outcomes associated to a new test datapoint).
-The first corresponds to a confidence component, while the second corresponds to a prediction part.
-In particular, our notion unifies classical statistical methods such as the Wald confidence interval with distribution-free prediction methods such as conformal prediction.
-We show how to construct finite-sample valid JCRs when a \emph{conditional pivot} is available; under the same conditions where exact finite-sample confidence and prediction sets are known to exist.
-We further develop efficient JCR algorithms, including split-data versions by introducing \emph{adequate sets} to reduce the cost of repeated computation.
-We illustrate the use of JCRs in statistical problems such as constructing efficient prediction sets when the parameter space is structured.
+The first corresponds to the confidence component, while the second corresponds to the prediction component.
+In particular, our notion unifies classical statistical methods such as the Wald confidence interval with distribution-free prediction methods such as conformal prediction \citep{angelopoulos2023conformal}.
+We show how to construct finite-sample valid joint coverage regions when a \emph{conditional pivot} is available; under the same conditions where exact finite-sample confidence and prediction sets have been previously developed.
+We further develop efficient joint coverage region algorithms, including split-data versions to reduce the cost of repeated computation.
+We illustrate the use of joint coverage regions in statistical problems such as constructing efficient prediction sets when the parameter space is structured.